frankwxu/digital-forensics-lab/README.md

 - Lab screenshots: Each lab has PPTs with instruction screenshots
 - Comprehensive: Cover many topics in digital forensics
 - Free: All tools are open source
-- Updated: The project is funded by DOJ and will keep updating
+- Updated: The project is funded by DOJ and DHS and will be keep updated
 - Two formalized forensic intelligence in JSON files based-on case studies

 ---